Keely-Ann-Maritz/Payment-Portal/README.md

 3. The user will be welcomed to a login page, upon opening the application.
 Enter the Admin credentials (username and password).
 4. Select the <b>Login</b> to Login to the Admin Portal.
 5. View a list of Employee accounts.
-6. Select the
+6. Select the Add Employee navigation bar tab, to navigate to the Add Employee Form.
+7. Enter Employee information.
+8. Select the <b>Register Employee</b> button.
+9. Select the <b>Delete</b> button to delete an Employee account.

-      Use the navigation bar to navigate to the different pages:
+10. Use the navigation bar to navigate to the different pages:
       - Add Employee
       - View Employees
       - Logout
-Select the <b>Logout</b> button to exit the application.
+11. Select the <b>Logout</b> button to exit the application.

 <br>